Return of ze big bad wolf

 "Wolves coming back is a wonderful sign that there is something left.
 I would be glad if the wolves could settle down in Germany and bring us back what we have destroyed in the former times."

-Together, Morgan, Wotschikowsky and filmmaker Sebastian Koener set out on a hunt to see the reclusive animals in their new home.
-Hear the story on this episode of The Wild.
+Ulrich, filmmaker Sebastian Koener and I set out on a hunt to see the reclusive animals in their new home.

 Learn more about the people and resources featured in this episode: